exograph/exograph/docs/docs/postgres/customizing-types.md

 }
 ```

 In both cases, the `id` field will be automatically assigned a UUID value when you create a new concert.
-Exograph automatically adds the required PostgreSQL extension.
+Exograph automatically adds the required PostgreSQL extension as needed.

 #### User-assignable primary key